AledPeart/cardiff_skateboard_club/README.md

 ### Products Page
 * Products are laid out in a convenient grid style which stacks nicely on mobile devices.
 * Information text displays the amount of products the user is viewing and also informs them of the results if they have searched for a product.
-* Users are able to activate a convenient Bootstrap 'off canvas' menu to show a series buttons to filter the products by category.
+* Users are able to activate a convenient Bootstrap 'modal' which contains a set of buttons to filter the products by category.
 * Users can then sort the items in order, either by price or name by clicking the relevant buttons.
 * Each product has an image and some key information underneath, including the average rating of the product.
 * Users are invited to click the 'See More' button which links to the 'product details' page.